rahulhegde126/4x4-NoC-clone-in-Verilog-/README.md

 ## Goal of the Project

 - Demonstrate how to:
-  - Connect a simple DUT to a UVM testbench using a virtual interface.
+  - Writing UVM testbench using a simple clone of 4x4 NoC.
-  - Build a small but complete UVM environment (driver, monitor, agent, env, scoreboard, coverage).
+  - Build a complete UVM environment (driver, monitor, agent, env, scoreboard, coverage, assertions).
   - Add assertions and coverage to strengthen verification.
 - Serve as a **learning/reference repository** for students or beginners who want to understand UVM using a compact example.